piazzaana/chicken-fries/readme.md

 ### Prerequisites

-To run this project on you local computer you need to have NodeJs and NPM installed on your machine
+To run this project on you local computer you need to have NodeJs, NPM and MongoDB installed on your machine

 ### Installing